USEPA/workshops/lessons/r_basics.md

 For this second exercise we are going to get used to using some basic functions.
 Use the green stickies when you have completed, and red stickies if you are running into problems.

 1. Save your work in a script, make sure "r1_introR.R" file you created in Exercise 1 is open.
 Enter your commands into this script.
+2. Add in a comment line to separate this section.
+It should look something like: `# Exercise 1.2: Getting used to functions and basic syntax`.
 2. Use the `print` function.
 Remember, use the "run" button or `ctrl-enter` in RStudio to have R interpret it and print something to the screen.
 3. Combine `mean` and `rnorm` to return the mean value of a set of random numbers.